vikasrathee3011/Vkickstart_2018/README.md

 # kickstart_2018
-In this repository you will all the code in more than one language of google kickstart 2018
+In this repository you will find all the code in more than one language of google kickstart 2018